 - Sending a written Verification of Deposit to your bank to verify your bank account details

-If the underwriter has any question about your qualifying factors, he/she may ask the processor to get a Letter of Explanation from you.
+If the underwriter has questions about your qualifying factors, he/she may ask the processor to get a Letter of Explanation from you.

-The LOX is an official statement from you explaining the situation and why it happened.
-You should include any documentation with it that proves your side of the story.
+The LOX is your official statement explaining the situation and why it happened.
+You should include any documentation proving your side of the story.